u-blox/ubxlib/README.md

 - GNSS is used via the [gnss](/gnss) API.
 - The BLE and Wifi APIs are internally common within u-blox and so they both use the common [short_range](/common/short_range) API.
 - The [at_client](/common/at_client) API is used by the cellular and short range APIs to talk to AT-based u-blox modules.
-- The ubx API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
+- The [ubx_protocol](/common/ubx_protocol) API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
 - The [port](/port) API permits all of the above to run on different hosts.

 # Which APIs Are Supported On Which u-blox Modules?